makingwaves/xmastree/README.md

 4) You can edit the css + html. inline SVG is possible.
 5) You can use external files.
 6) Max size for an ornamaent is 200px x 200px.
 6) Push your work to this repo.
+Deadline: before next department meeting.
 7) No need to support old browsers.
 8) Be createtive!